 If you decide to apply for a private education loan, you must initiate the loan process with the lender you select.
 You can apply for a loan up to your total cost of attendance, minus all your other financial aid.
-Find additional information about private loans on our website.
+Find additional information about private loans and a link to our preferred lender list on our website.